 You need to re-examine your belief that neither of you is a cheating spouse.
 When we form emotional desires for and connections with others, such as the other man you have the crush on, we've become a cheating spouse.
 Read more below about this form of cheating, which is called an emotional affair, because this is how married women affairs start.

 Got a question you'd like to Ask a Marriage Counselor?
 Click here to submit it and I'll answer it in an up coming post.
-Be sure to Sign Up for Our Blog on the right so you'll get my answer as soon as it's published.
+Be sure to Sign Up for Our Blog at the bottom of the page so you'll get my answer as soon as it's published.